 Oregon leaders don’t just shine in our beautiful state, they shine all over the world.
 The Leadership without Borders program was organized to provide an opportunity to experience cultural understanding and dive into the world of diversity – with all it’s complexities and sensitivities.

 Leadership without Borders began in 2015 with a trip to the Dominican Republic.
 In 2017, students traveled to Nicaragua.
-In 2018, they will return to the Dominican Republic and in 2019, students will head to Peru.
+In 2018, they returned to the Dominican Republic and in 2019, students will head to Peru.

 Peru 2019 Documents